datsfilipe/meow/README.md

 3. Submit a pull request.
 4. Nothing fancy, contributions are welcome.

+## Aknowledgements

+- [nvim-cat](https://github.com/lincheney/nvim-cat) - The inspiration for this project

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.